Crew of fatal US military crash included Alabama father and several from Ohio

 Also aboard the aircraft was an Ohio man whose loved ones remembered him for his smile, his parents said.

-The Pentagon hasn’t yet revealed the identities of the six, but families began revealing who had died Saturday.
+The Pentagon hasn’t yet announced the identities of the six, but families began revealing who had died Saturday.

 The aircraft was in “friendly” airspace, supporting operations against Iran, when an unspecified incident involving another aircraft occurred, according to U.S. Central Command.
 The other plane landed safety, U.S. military officials said.